bar181/e2/p2/README.md

 + Process: Sets sessions to default (null) round
 + Logic: Starts the game play - shuffle a deck of cards, deals a card to the dealer, user and AI player

-Round - User Hit or Stand:
+Game Play - User Hit or Stand:
 + View: Displays cards and point values for the dealer, user and AI player
 + Form: User hits (request another card) or stands (ends round)
 + Process: updates Hit or Stand session, repeat this stage until user busts or stands
-+ Logic: If user hits, add a new card from the deck and update total.
++ Logic: If user hits, add a new card from the deck and update running totals.
 If user busts or stands, the round is over

 End of Round:
 + View: Show round results (win, lose or tie), update cash balance
-+ Form: Continue to new round page
++ Form: User clicks to open new round page
 + Process: Reset round and cards to make ready for a new round
 + Logic: Dealer and AI player game play based on pre-determined logic, identify round winners, update player totals

 End of Game:
 + Display message if user is out of money

-Quit Button (display in navbar or end of game):
+Quit Button (display in navbar or on end round page when game is over):
 + Resets to the start of the game allowing the user to add more cash